sschnug/bazel_SCIP_SOPLEX/Readme.md

 # What
 This is a **minimal (!toy!) example** of **library-based** usage of [SCIP](https://www.scipopt.org/) and [SoPlex](https://soplex.zib.de/), focused on **MILP-solving**, using **C++** and based on the [Bazel](https://bazel.build/)-buildsystem using **static-linking**.

+It's basically:

+- Config
+  - Acquisition of software needed
+  - Build
+- One example each from the original sources

+### Examples tested with:

+#### Linux
+- GCC 9

+#### Windows
+- Visual Studio Community 2019

 # How to use

 ## Prep